HimanshuKanwar2001/mini-crm/README.md

 - **Lead Management**: Add, edit, delete, and view leads in both table and Kanban board formats.
 - **Status Tracking**: Drag-and-drop leads between statuses on the Kanban board.
 - **Conversation Logging**: Record various types of interactions (email, call, meeting) for each lead.
+- **Follow-up Reminders**: Set and view upcoming follow-up reminders in a dedicated "Follow-ups" tab.
 - **AI-Powered Next Step Suggestions**: Get intelligent recommendations for engaging with leads.
 - **AI-Powered Conversation Summaries**: Automatically generate concise summaries from conversation notes.
 - **Activity Log**: View a comprehensive history of all actions taken within the CRM.